cyprich/cyprich/README.md

 - 👋 Hi, I’m @cypo808
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m not looking to collaborate on anything
-- 📫 How to reach me - dhmu
+- 📫 dhmu

 <!---
 cypo808/cypo808 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.